-Barter – this means the sale of inputs on credit in exchange for the delivery of commodities, mainly soy and corn, when harvesting comes.
-The exchange ratio between the amount owed in reais by the clients of the Company and the number of bags of soy and corn to be delivered to the Company is defined according to the market price of the commodity, and transactions are formalized with clients in Barter agreements.
+Barter: this means the sale of input on credit in exchange for the delivery of commodities, mainly soy and corn, when harvesting comes.
+The exchange ratio between the amount owed in reais by the clients of the Company and the number of bags of soy and corn to be delivered to the Company is defined according to the commodity’s market price, and transactions are formalized with clients in Barter agreements.

-CAGR – Compound Annual Growth Rate: this is the constant percent growth rate during each period in a comparison, to calculate the growth result between the periods.
+CAGR – Compound Annual Growth Rate: the constant percent growth rate during each period in a comparison, to calculate the growth result between the periods.

-Closing – conclusion of the operations of acquisition of companies or assets.
+Closing – completion of the acquisition of a company or asset.

-CTV (TSC) – Technical sales consultant: a field agronomist responsible for serving rural producers, including providing recommendations and prescriptions of agricultural inputs (fertilizers, pesticides, seeds, specialties, etc.), financial and agricultural services, crop planning, among others.
+CTV (TSC) – Technical sales consultant: a field agronomist responsible for serving rural producers, including providing recommendations and prescriptions of agricultural input (fertilizers, crop chemicals, seeds, specialties, etc.), financial and agricultural services, crop planning, among others.

-Crop – Crop and/or Summer Crop refers to the soybean crop.
+Crop/Harvest – Crop and/or Summer Crop/Harvest refers to the soybean crop.

-Digital Enabled – transactions made possible through digital means, such WhatsApp-based bots, and also apps, and websites.
+Digital-Enabled – transactions through digital means, such as WhatsApp-based bots, apps and websites.

-ESG – Environmental, Social and Corporate Governance: refers to the three central factors in measuring the sustainability and social impact of an investment into a company or business.
+ESG – Environmental, Social and Corporate Governance: refers to the three central factors in measuring an investment’s sustainability and social impact on a company or business.

 Financial leverage (measured as Net Debt/EBITDA) – Leverage is a technique used to multiply profitability based on indebtedness.
-The level of leverage of the Company may adversely affect our ability to refinance our existing indebtedness or raise additional resources to finance operations, limit our ability to react to changes in the economy or in the agribusiness sector and prevent us from fulfilling our obligations established in our debt instruments.
+The Company’s leverage level may adversely affect our ability to refinance our existing indebtedness or raise additional resources to finance operations, limit our ability to react to changes in the economy or the agribusiness sector and prevent us from fulfilling our obligations established in our debt instruments.